 March 28, 1943

 (IJN) D3A Val dive bombers attack Oro Bay.
-Two bombs that hit the liberty wharf, sinking two pontoons and buringing it.
+Two bombs that hit the Liberty Ship wharf, sinking two pontoons and setting it on fire.
 Sunk were SS Bantam and SS Masaya.

 March 29, 1943